One Piece Movie: The Desert Princess and the Pirates: Adventures in Alabasta: Plot

-Meanwhile, Usopp and Chopper defeat the officer agents Mr. 4 and Miss Merry Christmas, while Sanji manages to defeat Mr. 2.
-Vivi finally reaches the palace and convinces the acting royal army captain, Chaka, to blow up the palace to make the fighting sides listen to her.
-However, Crocodile and Ms. All Sunday arrive and interfere with her plan.
-Back in the streets, Nami defeats Ms. Doublefinger and Zoro learns to cut steel by defeating the blade-bodied Mr. 1.
-Back at the palace, Koza witnesses Crocodile questioning Vivi's father who stands nailed to the wall, about the ancient weapon Pluton.
-He and Chaka attack Crocodile, but are quickly defeated.
+The Straw Hats recch Alubarna, where the officer agents of Baroque Works are waiting for them.
+The Straw Hats split up to lure the agents away, allowing Vivi to reach the approaching rebels.
+Usopp and Chopper defeat the officer agents Mr. 4 and Miss Merry Christmas, Sanji manages to defeat Mr. 2, Nami defeats Ms. Doublefinger, and Zoro learns to cut steel by defeating the blade-bodied Mr. 1.
+When her attempt to stop the rebels fails, Vivi rushes to the palace and convinces the acting royal army captain, Chaka, to blow up the palace to get the armies' attention and force them to listen.
+However, Crocodile and Ms. All Sunday appear and foil her plan.
+Koza witnesses Crocodile questioning the real Cobra, who stands nailed to the wall, about his knowledge of the ancient weapon Pluton.
+Realizing the deception, Koza and Chaka attack Crocodile, but are quickly defeated.